Are you a parent or guardian struggling to get your child to brush their teeth?

 Small and innovative touches include the Easy-Start mode which ramps up the power for first time electric toothbrush users.

-In the box are 2 brush heads, a compact and standard making it suitable for younger and older children too.
+In the box are 2 brush heads, a compact and standard sized head.
 The heads are even rubber backed so they are soft on the inside cheek of the child.
+The 2 sizes means that this brush is suitable for children of all ages.
+Use the small brush head from age 3 until about 7 or 8 years.
+Then use the larger head for children aged 7 or 8 and above.

 The only real negative is the price, but it is a small additional price to pay when you consider the benefits and convenience it can bring to you and your children.